BeCre11how/soco3/README.md

 ### Task (A)
 - `test_A_assembler.py`: Main file for this task; containing extensive tests on the `assembler.py`.
+This is the test suite for the assembler.
+It contains test for the functionality and correctness of the assembler.
+It imports the `subprocess` and `os` modules and environment from `environment.py` that defines the default python version.

+It uses the assembler at location `../vm/assembler.py` and test files in the `as_files_ok/` directory and compares them to corresponding files from `mx_files_ok/`.

+Tests
+- `test_assembler_program_output`: Checks if the assembler creates an output file for a basic program.
+- `test_assembler_program_ex`: Tests a specific example program from the lecture, comparing its output against expected output.
+- `test_assembler_program1 to test_assembler_program5`: Each function tests different sets of assembly instructions, ensuring that the assembler handles various instructions correctly.

+Missing
+- Additional tests for new instructions implemented in later tasks of assignment.

 ### Task (B)
 - `test_B_vm.py`: Main file for this task; containing extensive tests on the `vm.py`.
+This is the test suite for the vm.
+It contains test for the functionality and correctness of the vm.
+It imports the `subprocess` and `os` modules and environment from `environment.py` that defines the default python version.

+It uses the assembler at location `../vm/vm.py` and test files in the `mx_files_ok/` directory and compares them to corresponding files from `vm_outputs_ok/`.

+Tests
+- `test_vm_program_output`: Checks if the assembler creates an output file for a basic program.
+- `test_vm_program_ex`: Tests a specific example program from the lecture, comparing its output against expected output.
+- `test_vm_program1 to test_vm_program5`: Each function tests different sets of vm instructions, ensuring that the vm handles various instructions correctly.

+Missing
+- Additional tests for new instructions implemented in later tasks of assignment.

 ### Task (C)
 - `test_C.py`: Main file for this task; containing selected tests on `arrays.py` and `vm.py`.
+This is a test suite for the vm.py and arrays.py.
+It imports the `subprocess` and `os` modules and environment from `environment.py` that defines the default python version.

+- `test_vm_out_of_memory`: This test runs an instance of arrays.py with a `.as`-file that tries allocate space that exceeds the maximum memory.
+The test checks for the error message `AssertionError: Allocation 'array' requires too much memory`.
+- `test_vm_instruction_not_found`: This test runs an instance of vm.py with a `.mx`-file that contains an invalid instruction.
+The test checks if the error message contains `Unknown op`.

 ### Task (D)
 Test coverage is reported in % for all tests when ran using `pytest` from the `exercise 1` directory.